timartiny/RipeProbe/README.md

 This will run the goal of this repo, *The Whiteboard Experiment*.

 More info can be found in [the whiteboard directory](cmd/whiteboard).

+## Whiteboard Results

+This will parse the RIPE Atlas measurment results into a JSON file of the important bits.
+More info can be found in [the whiteboardresults directory](cmd/whiteboardresults).

+## v4 vs v6

+This will look at the results of a Whitboard Experiment and print a table summarizing the results breaking v4 requests separate from v6 requests.